syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 ### View header date format

-You can customize the date format of view header in Timeline view by using `DateFormat` property of `TimelineViewSettings`.
+You can customize the date format of `ViewHeader` in `TimelineView` using the [DateFormat](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineLabelSettings~DateFormat.html) property of `TimelineLabelSettings`.

 {% tabs %}
 {% highlight xaml %}